 Tribunals Service, Senior President of Tribunals' Annual Report, February 2011, Immigration and Asylum Chamber: Chamber President Mr Justice (Nicholas) Blake, Training, Conferences and International Relations The Tribunals Service, Tribunal Procedure Committee, Terms of Reference, undated accessed 29 March 2011 decisions.
 Determinations are issued to the asylum claimant directly and to the claimant's legal representative and are placed on the client's legal file.
 The Medical Foundation routinely requests information from legal representatives about the outcome of asylum claims where an MLR has been submitted.
 This request is attached to the completed MLR when it is returned to the claimant's legal representative.
 However, very few of these outcome forms are returned, with or without determinations.
 There is inevitably a time lag between the submission of an MLR and a decision being issued, and it may be assumed that the outcome letter is placed on the claimant's legal file with a copy of the MLR and is subsequently overlooked.
-This is based on an estimate from Dr Juliet Cohen, Head of Doctors, Medical Foundation MLR Service, that

-The Tribunals Service, Senior President's Responsibilities, The Senior President's Statutory Functions, undated accessed 29 March 2011
+- The Tribunals Service, Senior President's Responsibilities, The Senior President's Statutory Functions, undated accessed 29 March 2011 - Previous studies conducted from within the Medical Foundation and an ongoing audit project looking to evaluate the outcomes of MLRs, have noted the difficulty in obtaining evidence in the form of Tribunal

-Previous studies conducted from within the Medical Foundation and an ongoing audit project looking to evaluate the outcomes of MLRs, have noted the difficulty in obtaining evidence in the form of Tribunal
+142 This is based on an estimate from Dr Juliet Cohen, Head of Doctors, Medical Foundation MLR Service, that

-This is based on an estimate from Dr Juliet Cohen, Head of Doctors, Medical Foundation MLR Service, that around half the MLRs are produced for appeal stage cases.
+- around half the MLRs are produced for appeal stage cases.